liuqx315/Multiscale-pattern/www/source/index.rst

 News:
 -------

-:18 June 2013:
+:7/23/2013:
-   ARKode is still in development.
-An official release as part of the SUNDIALS suite is planned for sometime in the next few months.
+   ARKode is currently in beta-testing, undergoing optimization enhancements, documentation upgrades, and development of new features.
+An official release as part of the SUNDIALS suite is planned for Fall 2013, but the public source code repository is now open (see the :ref:`Downloads` page).
-   Early access to the development repository is possible -- email with requests.

 Contact
 ----------